jlpedrosa/pi-k8s-image/README.md

 ```bash
 terraform init; sudo terraform apply
 ```
+# Storage
+Create iscsi target with the name of the "pi" key in variables.json "pi01" .. "pi04"

 ## Persisting deployment overlay mount on QNAP
 Deployment creates some overlays on the TFTP to boot, as the files are the same for all the PIs, except the config